Linx-RW/Ktx2CubemapProcessor/README.md

 Cubemap processor aimed at converting textures to optimized .ktx2 formats for Kitten Space Agency.

+## Note - You MUST have installed the Khronos KTX Tools AND have added them to Path, or this will not work: https://github.com/KhronosGroup/KTX-Software/releases

 ## Import Options

 ### Open (Equirectangular)